 What Attracts Carpenter Ants to Australian Properties?

-Carpenter ants are a common pest problem in the Mid North Coast of NSW.
+Carpenter ants are a common pest problem in the Mid North Coast of New South Wales.
 These large, wood-nesting ants can cause structural damage to homes and businesses, making it essential for property owners to understand what attracts them and how to prevent infestations.

-1. Moisture and Water Damage attracts Carpenter Ants
+1. Moisture and Water Damage attract Carpenter Ants

 Carpenter ants are drawn to damp, rotting wood.
-Properties in coastal regions like Crescent Head and Port Macquarie are particularly vulnerable due to high humidity levels.
+Properties in coastal regions, such as Crescent Head and Port Macquarie, are particularly vulnerable due to high humidity levels.
 Leaky roofs, broken gutters, and poor drainage create ideal conditions for these ants to establish their nests.

 Prevention Tips: